Questions and answers CSRD and ESRS

 More information:

-What are the main goals of the CSRD sustainability reporting requirement?
+What are the main goals of the CSRD?

 The European Commission formulated three goals for sustainability reporting requirements.
 It is important to keep these in mind when reporting on the CSRD requirements: